foukette/Portfolio/content/english/blog/simple-blog-post-1.md

 description : "Logic Regression Tennis Prediction"
 ---

-This is my first project in Data Science.
-I'm a fan of tennis, after practicing during 7 years.
-I missed the court.
-What could be more interesting than studying Data Science with a little bit of nostalgia.
+Passionate about sports and having played tennis for 7 years, what could be more interesting than to start studying Big Data with a project around this theme.
 We tried to answer : Can tennis outcomes be predicted thanks to data available on the internet ?

-I did this project with a friend of mine : [Thomas CARIN](https://github.com/Thrynk), we had 3 weeks to do the analysis and create a dashboard on a website to see latest tweets regarding tennis, see different results of tennis matches and link our predictions to it.
+I did this project in the third year, as part of my studies, with a long-time friend : [Thomas CARIN](https://github.com/Thrynk), we had 3 weeks to do the analysis and create a dashboard on a website to see latest tweets regarding tennis, see different results of tennis matches and link our predictions to it.

 We reached an accuracy of 65% by using elo rating of player in a Logistic Regression.
 That is a good score already but we then tried to do a more deeper analysis.